What are Social Skills? Definition and Examples

 Read more: How To Improve Your Listening Skills

 Empathy is the ability to understand and identify with the feelings of another person.
 If you have empathy, others will often be more likely to confide in you.
 Being more empathetic takes a conscious effort to carefully consider how others feel.
 If you strengthen your empathy and rapport with others, you can build stronger, more respectful and open relationships.

 Relationship management is the ability to maintain healthy relationships and build key connections.
 For example, if you have a job in customer service, you might be responsible for nurturing the relationship between your company and a specific set of clients.
 Executives at organizations manage partnerships with stakeholders and investors.
 This social skill allows professional relationships to flourish and all parties involved can benefit.

 How to improve your social skills

 There are several ways to improve your social skills.
-Here are just a few things you can do to begin:
+Start by:

 Ask trusted friends, mentors or managers to provide you with honest feedback about your areas for improvement.

 2. Setting goals

 Use this feedback to start setting measurable goals to build your social skills.
 The SMART goals (Specific, Measureable, Attainable, Relevant and Time-based) framework might be helpful to track your progress.